Technology for Parents

 What items can be purchased through the online payments feature?

-Some of the plans listed below were available during the COVID-19 pandemic.
 Please contact the provider for more details.

 In response to the Coronavirus (COVID-19) emergency, Internet Essentials has increased speeds to 25/3 Mbps for all customers - no action is required.
 In addition, new customers will receive two months of free service.
 Click here for more details.